PERSONAL CLOTHING & EQUIPMENT

-We have 2 Vaags in our fleet for the advanced paddler.
 The Vaag 174 is a 17’4” stylish sea kayak with flawless performance for the savvy paddler.
 With exceptional handling and performance you'll feel like pushing your limits in this boat.
-Typically for the guides, you may persuade us to give it a try!
+The Vital 16’6” is the little sister.
+These thoroughbreds are typically for the guides but you may persuade us to give them a try!

 STAND UP PADDLEBOARDS

 From Hawaii, was the first company to develop Stand Up Paddleboards commercially.
 So, it only makes sense that we use this product being that Cuba Adventure Company was the first company to introduce Stand Up Paddleboarding to Cuba.
 We have a few different C4 iSUP models that suit both the Ocean environment as well as Lakes and Lagoons.
 Great for all conditions.